Capgemini/msft-release-extensions/README.md

 - Azure DevOps Online
 - Hosted Azure DevOps on Premise

-Additional prerequisites for each task are specified below in each Task's section.
+Additional prerequisites for each task are specified below in each task's section.

 ## Installation